 A: The transitive use of “grow,” as in “grow crops,” is well established, as you point out.
 The Oxford English Dictionary lists published citations dating back to 1774.
 (A transitive verb needs an object to make sense: He grows dahlias.
 Intransitive verbs make sense without one: The dahlias grow.)

-But this newer transitive use of “grow” applied to nonliving things (as in “grow the economy”) seems to have emerged during the 1992 presidential election, according to The American Heritage Dictionary of the English Language (5th ed.).
+But this newer transitive use of “grow” applied to nonliving things (as in “grow the economy”) seems to have emerged during the 1992 presidential election, according to The American Heritage Dictionary of the English Language.
 Many (though not all) language authorities frown on a usage like “grow our business,” including 80 percent of American Heritage’s Usage Panel.

-Speaking for myself, I hope this remains corporate jargon and doesn’t become more widely used.
+Speaking for ourselves, we hope this remains corporate jargon and doesn’t become more widely used.
 Even worse, though, is the phrase “grow down,” as in “I promise to grow down the deficit.”
 Anyone capable of speaking in such a way should grow up.